A Unified Framework and Comparative Study of Decentralized Finance Derivatives Protocols: Abstract

-Among these, derivatives protocols enable the decentralized trading of cryptoassets that are the counterpart of derivative products available in traditional finance.
-Despite their growing significance, DeFi derivatives protocols remain relatively understudied compared to other DeFi instruments, such as lending protocols and decentralized exchanges with automated market makers.
+{ Decentralized Finance (DeFi) applications introduce novel financial instruments replicating and extending traditional ones through blockchain-based smart contracts.
+Among these applications, DeFi derivatives protocols enable the creation and trading of decentralized derivative instruments whose value depends on underlying cryptoassets, indices, or other reference variables.
+Despite their growing significance, however, they remain relatively understudied compared to other DeFi protocols, such as lending protocols and decentralized exchanges.

-This paper systematically analyzes DeFi derivatives protocols - categorized into perpetual, options, and synthetics - in the field, highlighting similarities, differences, dynamics, and actors.

-As a result of our study, we provide a formal characterization of decentralized derivative products and introduce a unifying conceptual framework that captures the design principles and core architecture of such protocols.
-We complement our theoretical analysis with numerical simulations: we evaluate protocol dynamics under various economic conditions, including changes in underlying asset prices, volatility, protocol-specific fees, leverage, and their impact on liquidation and profitability.\ where the underlying asset ($U$) is the financial instrument on which the perpetual futures contract is based, and that serves as the reference for the pricing and valuation of the contract.
+This paper systematically analyzes DeFi derivatives protocols, categorized into perpetuals, options, and synthetics, with the aim of comparing their instrument structures, protocol mechanisms, operational dynamics, and economic agents.
+We provide a formal characterization of the main classes of decentralized derivative instruments and develop a protocol-agnostic framework that connects instrument-level specifications, market-state variables, and protocol-level mechanisms.
+We complement the analytical framework with numerical simulations that evaluate how derivative positions evolve under varying economic conditions, including changes in underlying asset prices, volatility, protocol-specific fees, and leverage.

-The Collateral ($C$) refers to the assets the buyers of the contract must deposit to secure their positions and to manage the associated risks.

-Using collateral allows traders to increase their exposure beyond their initial capital, enabling leveraged positions.
-The Leverage ($L$) is thus defined as the ratio of borrowed funds to the trader's capital, thereby enabling a greater exposure to the underlying asset.
-Protocols allow leverage from 1.1x up to over 100x; traders usually borrow assets from a liquidity pool to create a leveraged position.
-This borrowing incurs a \textit{borrow rate fee}, which is paid to the pool.
-Protocols also specify a \textit{maintenance margin} -- i.e., the minimum equity required to keep a leveraged position open.
-If equity approaches the threshold, traders may need to add collateral or reduce exposure.

-The strategy ($S$) indicates the trader's position: \begin{itemize} \item Long Position (when $S = +1$): The trader expects the underlying asset's price to increase. \item Short Position (when $S = -1$): The trader expects the underlying asset's price to decrease. \end{itemize}

-The entry price (\( P_{\text{entry}} \)) represents the price at which a trader initiates a perpetual futures position.
-The funding mechanism (\( F_m \)) transfers periodic cash flows between opposite sides to align the derivative with a reference price (e.g., perpetuals vs. spot price, everlasting option vs. benchmark).
-A positive rate implies payments from longs to shorts, and vice versa for negative rates.
+Overall, this study provides a structured analytical framework for understanding and comparing the design and functioning of decentralized finance derivatives protocols. \ where $U$ denotes the underlying asset, $C$ denotes the collateral posted by the trader, $L$ denotes the leverage, $S \in \{+1,-1\}$ denotes the position direction, i.e., whether the position is long or short, and $P_e$ denotes the entry price.
+Intuitively, the tuple captures the ingredients needed to open the position.